njwgeoscience/njwgeoscience.github.io/index.md

 ### Professional Experience

+#### January 2016 to Present -  Imperial College London

+**Research Assistant**

+The Basins Research Group (BRG) at Imperial College London focuses on the geodynamic, structural, and stratigraphic evolution of sedimentary basins.
+My focus is on the Santos Basin investigating the geometry and growth of salt diapir-related normal faults and how shelf-edge clinoforms and MTC’s interact with salt related deformation

+#### December 2015 to Present - PetroVannin UK Ltd

+**Senior Exploration and Reservoir Consultant**

+PetroVannin are a small independent consultancy, formed in 2002, offering geological and geophysical services to the oil & gas exploration industry.
+We provide skilled and experienced geoscientists to oil companies and service companies to assist in their exploration efforts and work programmes

 #### January 2015 to Present - Professional Technical Development

 While searching for a new challenge, my key interest areas are being developed through background reading and attending training courses

 - Integrated Reservoir Modelling: Evaluation, Interpretation and Optimization with Petrel (NExT Schlumberger training, Aberdeen - March    2015)
 - Sandstone Reservoirs - (Dr Bryan Cronin, Petroskills, London - April 2015)
 - Reservoir Geomechanics - (Stanford University online - April-June 2015)
 - Seismic Reflection Fundamentals - (William Ashcroft, PESGB training, London - May 2015) Review published in July PESGB magazine
 - Petroleum Basins of Sub Saharan Africa (Duncan Macgregor, PESGB training, London - September 2015) in conjunction with the PESGB Africa   Conference, which was also attended
 - Petroleum Geology of NorthWest Europe Conference (London - September 2015)
 - An Overview of the Petroleum Geology of Myanmar (AAPG & PESGB Short Course, London - November 2015)
 - Petroleum Exploration in Frontier Basins on the Atlantic Margin (PESGB Course, London - November 2015)
-- An Overview of the Greenland and Labrador Basins (AAPG & PESGB Short Course, London – January 2016)
+- An Overview of the Geology of Eastern Canada (AAPG & PESGB Short Course, London – January 2016)

 #### February 2013 to January 2015 - Bowleven Oil and Gas Plc